Reform Proposition 13: Put schools and communities first

 California's schools, health clinics, parks and other vital services have all suffered.
 Our public education used to be the best in the nation – now it is among the worst.
 The money has instead been pocketed by major multinational corporations.
 By 2019, this loophole will cost Santa Clara County alone over $1 billion per year.

 This year we can do something about it.
-California voters will have the chance to finally close this loophole – but first we need to gather 900,000 signatures statewide by April 24 2018.
+California voters will have the chance to finally close this loophole – but first we need to gather 900,000 signatures statewide.

 Every single signature we can get helps us towards our goal of a state with a world-class public education system and better health clinics, roads, parks, libraries and homeless services.